Dev-Ritchie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the first 10 lines
+It displayes the third line of the file